drbap/dashboard-navigator-for-obsidian/README.md

 ![Dashboard Navigator for Obsidian](images/dashboard_navigator_plugin_intro.png)

 **Dashboard Navigator** was designed to help you manage and quickly navigate your knowledge base.
-You can get instant overview of key vault stats, categorized recent files, total number of files per category (notes, images, audios, videos and more) and powerful search to easily locate your vault files (navigator).
+You can get instant overview of key vault stats, categorized recent files, total number of files per category (notes, images, audios, videos and more), tags dashboard and powerful search to easily locate your vault files (navigator).

 ## Features